wix-incubator/rn-synchronous-render/README.md

 SyncRegistry.registerComponent('SyncSnippet', () => SyncSnippet);
 ```

-From the native side, the `RCCSyncRootView` would support two main actions, being created and updating its props.
-The main requirement we have is that these two actions will complete in the native realm **without jumping over the bridge to JavaScript**.
+From the native side, the `RCCSyncRootView` would support two main actions: being created and updating its props.
+The main requirement we have, which is the novel thing with this approach, is that these two actions will complete in the native realm **without jumping over the bridge to JavaScript**!

 The API for the two actions will look like:

 ```objc
 NSDictionary *props = @{@"name": @"John Snow"};